idiap/clapper/doc/index.rst

 .. todolist::

 This package provides a way to define command-line-interface (CLI) applications such that user options can be stored in Python-based configuration files and read-out automatically.
 It also provides a rather simple RC file support, based on TOML_ that can be used by modules to read application-wide default values.

-The project depends on an external Python package for CLI development, called :py:mod:`click`, the tomli_ TOML_ parser, and the standard :py:mod:`logging` modules.
+The project depends on an external Python package for CLI development, called click_, the tomli_ TOML_ parser, and the standard :py:mod:`logging` modules.
 As a framework, no messages are directly printed to the screen.

 Documentation